 Short lesson.
 Important lesson.

-I mentioned in Module 1’s lab that Shelf ships with a sample-config.json containing a fake API key.
+The static-layer lab has you create a sample-config.json file containing a fake API key.
 That’s on purpose.
 It’s bait.
 The bait is there because an agent will, given half a chance, copy a “real example” secret from one file to another file that’s about to be committed, and I want us to see the feedback loop fire on a fake before you ever deploy to a real project.

 This is not hypothetical.
 I have personally watched Claude Code, Cursor, and Codex all commit credentials in the last year.
 Every time, the fix was the same: install gitleaks, configure the hook, and the mistake becomes impossible to repeat.
 Every time, the reason it happened in the first place was that secret scanning wasn’t installed.